 Preheat oven to 350 F. Lightly grease inner bottom and sides of a 9×13” pan, then line with an oversized sheet of parchment so that it hangs over the two longer sides.
 Lightly grease the surface of the parchment.
 Set aside.
 Wash and dry two limes.
 Using a fine grater such as a Microplane, lightly zest the limes; set zest aside.
 Reserve zested limes for icing.
 Using a blade grinder or mortar and pestle, pulverize the juniper berries until powdered (some small flakes are fine); set aside.

 In a large bowl, beat butter and sugar until smooth.
 Add the egg yolks one at a time, incorporating them individually.
 Mix in the vanilla bean and crushed juniper until dispersed.
 Sift both flours, baking powder and salt over the bowl.
-Mix until distributed, adding the zest berries.
+Mix until distributed, adding the lime zest.
 Knead with hands until dough holds together and zest is well dispersed.
 Press dough evenly into lined pan, to the edges and reasonably flat.
 Bake for 20 minutes, until edges are toasty and center does not look wet.
 Let cool completely to room temperature before making icing.

 For the icing: